armand334/armand334/README.md

 <p>Hi there!
 I'm @armand334 (Peymon Armand)</p>

-<p>I'm a Computer Science graduate from the University of Auckland</p>
+<p>I'm a CS graduate from the University of Auckland</p>

-<p>Currently interning at SELMA where I am wokring with the LAMP stack and object oriented programming using the symfony framework</p>
+<p>Currently interning at SELMA where I am working with the LAMP stack and object oriented programming using the symfony framework</p>

 <p>At home I am working with C and trying to go deeper in the fundementals of computing</p>